 Lincoln Mining, with its joint venture partner Elgin Mining Inc. ("Elgin Mining"), conducted the drill program at La Bufa in 2011.
 However, in September 2012, Lincoln announced that it had terminated its agreement with Elgin Mining due to certain unfulfilled obligations.
-The issue with Elgin Mining has now been resolved.
+The issue with Elgin Mining has now been resolved and Lincoln has entered a Purchase Agreement with Endeavour Silver Corp. to sell the property..